saul/fsharp-type-safety-talk/slides.md

 # Agenda

 1. Introduction
-1. Type safety in F#
+1. Nullability
+1. Tiny Types
 1. Generalised ADTs
-1. Existential types
+1. Existential Types
-1. Annulus of power
-1. References
+1. Further Reading/Viewing

 ???

 - don't sound like a zealot!
-- the things f# gives us to help with type saftey
+- the things f# gives us to help with type safety
     - no nulls, options
     - single-case DUs / tiny-types
     - DU - can be done in OO but here is v easy (first class visitor pattern)